 No MCAT.
 The FlexMed program spares you the hours of studying, the cost of prep materials, and the significant stress of sitting the MCAT.
 MCAT prep is a huge, lengthy commitment – the FlexMed program frees you from all of that added time and stress!
 For any student who finds exams a struggle, the lack of the MCAT is a major advantage.

 Save time and money.
-If you are accepted into FlexMed, you no longer have to worry about applying to multiple medical schools, with all of the stress and expense that involves.
+If you are accepted into FlexMed, you no longer have to worry about applying to multiple medical schools, with all of the stress and expense that involves; the journey from high school to med school is already a tough one, so this can ease some of your stress along the way and make for a more seamless transition.
 A traditional premed student typically applies to 15-20 medical schools, and the cost of applying to so many schools can add up to thousands of dollars.
-Getting into FlexMed means avoiding the lengthy process involved in application systems such as AMCAS or TMDSAS, which in turn equals having more time and a lot less stress in your life.
+Getting into FlexMed means avoiding the lengthy process involved in application systems such as AMCAS or TMDSAS, which in turn equals having more time (and less stress).

 A different approach to what makes a good doctor.
 Both the HuMed and FlexMed programs were built upon the same founding principle: it is not scientific or medical aptitude alone that makes a good doctor.
 The FlexMed program urges its applicants to consider medicine as a calling that requires many different types of intelligence, and the ability to apply different aptitudes and skills in various contexts.
 If you’re someone who believes that your passion for studying foreign languages and cultures will help you communicate with patients from many different backgrounds, or that the rigors of logical thinking honed as a philosophy major will serve you well in solving medical conundrums, then it’s highly likely you are the sort of applicant the FlexMed program is hoping to attract.